 Naltrexone, acamprosate, baclofen, topiramate, and gabapentin can all help reduce cravings for alcohol.

-- Naltrexone helps reduce cravings over time by limiting the pleasurable effects of alcohol.
+- Naltrexone helps reduce cravings over time by limiting the reinforcement or reward from alcohol.

 - Acamprosate can keep cravings under control once you’ve already quit, helping to prevent relapse.

 - Baclofen, topiramate, and gabapentin are all off-label medications for alcoholism that can make you less interested in alcohol.
 They can also control common drinking triggers, such as anxiety.

 Which Medication Makes You Sick When You Drink?

 The only medication that intentionally makes you feel ill from drinking alcohol is disulfiram, also known as antabuse.

 This treatment for alcoholism was discovered in the mid-20th century.
 Until the 1990s it was the only approved option for treating alcohol use disorder.
 Because of this, many people still associate medication assisted treatment with the effects of disulfiram, which basically causes a severe hangover whenever you have even a small amount of alcohol.

 Disulfiram can be a powerful deterrent to help you stay abstinent, but it’s also a pretty severe way to keep yourself sober.
 In the past 20 to 30 years, other medication options—including naltrexone and acamprosate—have emerged.
 Both of these drugs are FDA approved, and neither works by making you ill when you drink.
 Read more about each of them below.

 Other medications may have side effects that make you feel ill, but this is not intentional.
 If you feel sick after taking any other drug to quit drinking, ask your doctor about alternatives.

 Are There Medications For Detox From Alcoholism?